Famly ApS, Købmagergade 19, 2tv., 1150 Copenhagen, Denmark

 10.2.
 Famly will, based upon the Customer’s instructions, support the Customer to the extent reasonably possible in fulfilling a Data Subject Request, where the Customer cannot do so without Famly’s assistance.
 Famly will not be liable in cases where the Customer fails to respond to the Data Subject’s request in total, correctly, or in a timely manner.

 11. Data Breaches

 11.2.
-Famly will support the Customer, to the extent reasonably possible and only where the Customer cannot do so without Famly’s assistance, in communicating Data Breaches to the affected Data Subjects and notifying Data Breaches to the applicable Supervisory Authority (provided that this support does not result in any breach of Famly’s confidentiality obligations towards third parties).
+Famly will support the Customer, to the extent reasonably possible and only where the Customer cannot do so without Famly’s assistance, in communicating Data Breaches to the affected Data Subjects and notifying Data Breaches to the applicable authorities as required by Applicable Data Protection Laws (provided that this support does not result in any breach of Famly’s confidentiality obligations towards third parties).

 12. Data Protection Impact Assessment and Consultation with Supervisory Authorities

 To the extent that the required information is available to Famly, and the Customer does not otherwise have access to the required information, Famly will, upon written request, provide reasonable assistance to the Customer with any data protection impact assessment, and prior consultations with applicable Supervisory Authorities or the extent required under Applicable Data Protection Laws.